instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Prototype-Shield-Documentation.md

 **Soldering to the Shield**

 Once the wires have been shaped and fitted to their respective locations, it is important to correctly solder them to the board and establish a connection.
 Solder the wires to the board using the soldering iron and wound up solder.
 Bring the Solder close to the wire and let the iron melt the solder onto the board.
-Solder is a conductive material that melts at around the 300 degree mark ont he soldering iron, which should not be turn up any higher than 350 degrees celcius.
+Solder is a conductive material that melts at around the 300 degree mark on the soldering iron, which should not be turn up any higher than 350 degrees celcius.

 Show picture of Soldering onto the board